 There are a number of important health benefits of prunes beyond improving bone health.
 Prunes have high dietary fiber content and significant amounts of phenolics (chlorogenic acid) and sorbitol.
 As a result, prunes have a laxative effect and can be an effective and natural way to treat constipation.

 There are a number of important vitamins in prunes.
-A serving of four prunes provides 280 milligrams of potassium and 22 micrograms of vitamin K. Because prunes have a higher amount of vitamin K compared to other popular fruits may help improve calcium balance more than other food sources.
+A serving of four prunes provides 280 milligrams of potassium and 22 micrograms of vitamin K. Because prunes have a higher amount of vitamin K compared to other popular fruits, they may help improve calcium balance more than other food sources.

 Prunes and Blood Sugar Levels